Policies and Procedures

 Second Round Interview Policies

-Employers are required to provide students with 72 business hours’ notice of a second round interview.
-Employers must accommodate student requests for alternate second-round interview dates if they present a legitimate scheduling conflict (i.e. class, work assignment or previously scheduled interview).
+Employers are required to provide students with 72 business hours’ notice of a second round interview date, and must accommodate student requests for alternate second-round interview dates if students present a legitimate scheduling conflict (i.e. class, work assignment or previously scheduled interview).

 Offer and Acceptance Policies: On-Campus Interviews